Colin-Codes/FitnessClass-Desktop-App/README.md

 ## Construction (https://www.bluej.org/)
 I used the BlueJ editor to build the application using Java.
 Project files are available in the project-files folder.

+## Architecture
+The code is suitably decoupled such that the back end is comprised of a number of classes and collection classes (Hashmaps in this instance), of which the Club class is composed.
+The GUIWeekendFitnessClub class then provides the user a means of manipulating the club object using a graphical user interface.

 ## Highlights
 * The use of enums was a great way to define a limited and immutable set of options, for instance Slot.java which contains the time slots for the fitness centre, that were not expected to change.
 * Abstractions were used appropriately to maintain a balance between coupling and cohesion